 With so many variables at play, retailers are striving to provide the best shopping experience in order to gain the loyalty of their consumers.
 One recent focus has been to extend an excellent customer service experience not only at the point of purchase, but at the point of return as well.

 Retail returns aren’t decreasing any time soon.
-In fact, 10% of all store sales end up as returns.
+In fact, 10.6% of all sales end up as returns.
 During the return, plenty can happen to deter a customer from making a purchase at that store again.
 According to research from Narvar, consumers list restocking and return shipping fees as major reasons not to shop at a store again.
 Of survey respondents, 22% would not be a repeat shopper if they could not return an ecommerce purchase at a brick-and-mortar store.
 Conversely, 72% said a “no questions asked” return policy would make them more likely to return to a retailer again.

 Ultimately, retailers must balance providing great customer service during returns while also ensuring the validity of those returns, as well as managing risk.
 One of the best ways to do this is by using a return authorization solution that harnesses the power of artificial intelligence (AI) and machine learning to provide a sophisticated approach to returns.